 The specified file is then read in.
 Clauses in the file are stored so that they can later be interpreted, while any directives are obeyed as they are encountered.
 When the end of the file is found, the system displays on the standard error stream the time spent.
 This indicates the completion of the query.

-In general, this query can be any list of filenames, such as:
+This query can also take any list of filenames, such as: